roboterclubaachen/rca-vm/README.md

 The `xpcc-vm.box` is a headless VM, which provides all required tools for the development of our [xpcc microcontroller framework](xpcc.io).

 The `eurobot-vm.box` incorporates all software in `xpcc-vm.box`, but has the Xubuntu Desktop with the Eclipse IDE and is used to develop our software for the EUROBOT competition.
 (We have to use the Xfce desktop, since Unity is too slow in a VM for practical use.)

+A few final configuration steps for `eurobot-vm.box` can be omitted:

+1. We ship this VM with all our internal software repositories already on disk (done by script/repositories.sh).
+You need to declare the username, password and url of our git server to do this step, otherwise it is ignored.
+2. We import eclipse preferences and project sets manually and then repackage the VM.

 Getting Started